Sign in

 How Does a Water Chiller System Work?

-A conventional water chiller works on the principles of heat transmission between various mediums both fluid and solid.
-These cooling systems work either by heat absorption or vapor compression.
-The basic components of a water chiller system include a refrigeration unit and a piping system that circulated chilled coolant.
+A conventional water chiller operates based on heat transfer principles between different mediums, both fluid and solid.
+These cooling systems function through heat absorption or vapor compression.
+The basic components include a refrigeration unit and a piping system that circulates the chilled coolant.

-See Cold Shot Chillers&#; Line of Performance Chillers
+See Cold Shot Chillers' Line of Performance Chillers

 0